 Vaping on the bus is illegal and makes many students uncomfortable.
-Students are encouraged to report it to an adult as soon as possible.
+Anyone caught vaping on the bus will be face discipline, including suspension from using TDChristian's transportation.
+Students are encouraged to report vaping to an adult.

 Grade 9 Students